Spice Girls: Film

 The group made their film debut in Spice World with director Bob Spiers.
 Meant to accompany their second album, the style and content of the movie was in the same vein as the Beatles' films in the 1960s such as A Hard Day's Night.
-The light-hearted comedy, intended to capture the spirit of the Spice Girls, featured a plethora of stars including Richard E. Grant, Alan Cumming, Roger Moore, Hugh Laurie, Stephen Fry, Elton John, Richard O'Brien, Bob Hoskins, Jennifer Saunders, Elvis Costello and Meat Loaf.
+The light-hearted comedy, intended to capture the spirit of the Spice Girls, featured Richard E. Grant, Alan Cumming, Roger Moore, Hugh Laurie, Stephen Fry, Elton John, Richard O'Brien, Bob Hoskins, Jennifer Saunders, Elvis Costello and Meat Loaf.

 Spice World was released in December 1997 and proved to be a hit at the box office, taking in over $100 million worldwide.
 Despite being a commercial success, the film was widely panned by critics; the movie was nominated for seven awards at the 1999 Golden Raspberry Awards where the Spice Girls collectively won the award for "Worst Actress".
 Considered a cult classic, several critics have reevaluated the film more positively in the years following its initial release.
 Since 2014, the Spice Bus, which was driven by Meat Loaf in the film, has been on permanent display at the Island Harbour Marina on the Isle of Wight, England.

 Television

 The Spice Girls have hosted and starred in various television specials.
 In November 1997, they became the first pop group to host ITV's An Audience with...; their show featured an all-female audience and was watched by 11.8 million viewers in the UK, one fifth of the country's population.
-The group hosted the Christmas Day edition of Top of the Pops on BBC One in 1996.
+The group hosted the Christmas Day edition of Top of the Pops on BBC1 in 1996.
 The following year, a special Christmas Eve edition of the BBC series was dedicated to them, titled "Spice Girls on Top of the Pops".
 The group have also starred in numerous MTV television specials, including Spice Girls: Girl Power A–Z and MTV Ultrasound, Sugar and Spice and Everything Nice.
 Their concerts have also been broadcast in various countries: Girl Power!
 Live in Istanbul (1997) was broadcast on ITV, Showtime, and Fox Family Channel; Spiceworld Tour (1998) was broadcast on Sky Box Office; and Christmas in Spiceworld (1999) was broadcast on Sky One and Fox Kids, among others.

 The group have starred in television commercials for brands such as Pepsi, Polaroid, Walkers, Impulse and Tesco.
 They have also released a few official documentary films, including Spice Girls in America: A Tour Story (1999) and Giving You Everything (2007).
 Making-of documentaries for their film Spice World were broadcast on Channel 5 and MTV.
 The Spice Girls have been the subject of numerous unofficial documentary films, commissioned and produced by individuals independent of the group, including Raw Spice (2001), Seven Days That Shook the Spice Girls (2002), and Spice Girls: How Girl Power Changed Britain (2021).
 The group have had episodes dedicated to them in several music biography series, including VH1's Behind the Music, E!
 True Hollywood Story and MTV's BioRhythm.